Straw: Horticulture

 It is also used in ponds to reduce algae by changing the nutrient ratios in the water.

 The soil under strawberries is covered with straw to protect the ripe berries from dirt, and straw is also used to cover the plants during winter to prevent the cold from killing them.

 Straw also makes an excellent mulch.

+Music

+In areas of pastoral Europe, straw may be used to create a type of simple, reeded wind instrument known to English speakers as the oaten pipe, although similar instruments are known to be made in Turkey and the Middle east, and north Africa.

 Packaging

 Straw is resistant to being crushed and therefore makes a good packing material.
 A company in France makes a straw mat sealed in thin plastic sheets.

 Straw envelopes for wine bottles have become rarer, but are still to be found at some wine merchants.

 Wheat straw is also used in compostable food packaging such as compostable plates.
 Packaging made from wheat straw can be certified compostable and will biodegrade in a commercial composting environment.